gkulasik/grpc_assistant_server/README.md

 '
 ```

-#### Execute example response with JSON response
+The response will return only the JSON response body.
-Response contains the parsed response returned as pure JSON, not plaintext.
 This can be useful for automation flows and initial FE development.

 ```
 {